alexjj/Old-alexjj.com/_posts/2021-12-08-wednesday.md

 * [axe® - The Standard in Accessibility Testing](https://www.deque.com/axe/)

 I made a list of all the non-fiction books I want to read...18 of them!
 Not sure I'll get to them all in 2022.
 Have to think about what and prioritise them. 🤔🧠

+I want to make a book fo all our old DayOne journal entries.
+The book making is easy, but I really want to review all the previous posts first.
+There's about 600-700 😰.
+I just want to get rid of things that don't fit.
+It's 99% family but occasionally I thought I'd try it with work.
+Don't know why I didn't start a new journal for that.
+If I'm paying for it to be printed I don't want rubbish in there, but at the same time this might take me forever and then I never print it.